gtolomei/academic-kickstart/content/post/2020-phd-cfa.md

 ---
-title: PhD in Data Science at Sapienza University: 2020 Call for Application
+title: "PhD in Data Science at Sapienza University: 2020 Call for Application"
 summary: The 2020 Call for Application to the PhD in Data Science at Sapienza University is open!
 date: "2020-07-03"